leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 concrete examples, it doesn't help me... ?
 Perhaps "``fun x : α => t``" is the abstract definition of all lambda functions?  if so we should say that...

-[chris] "which may depend on ``x``." is dangling and complicated, is it really needed?
-Surely a function can compute things that depend on it inputs, that's a given and obvious, and sometimes stating the obvious adds confusion...

 ```lean
 #check fun (x : Nat) => x + 5   -- Nat → Nat